Wednesday, December 21, 2016

 The most succesful official war film released by the American government during World War I, America's Answer (1918), now is an odd relic from the past.
 Watching this movie after almost one hundred years feels strange.
 As Kevin Brownlow noted in his book The War, the West and the Wilderness: "Amused by the titles, intrigued by the antiquity of the equipment, a modern audience can sense none of the manipulative power that the film once had."

-Edward Hatrick (left) on the Western Front near Sommedieue, France, April 1918.
+Edgar B. Hatrick (left) on the Western Front near Sommedieue, France, April 1918.
 In the middle: Sergeant Adrian C. Duff, U.S. Signal Corps.
-Photo from the U.S. Signal Corps Collection, National Archives
+Colorized photo from the U.S. Signal Corps Collection, National Archives

 America's Answer was released in November 1918 by the Commitee on Public Information (CPI), America's wartime propaganda agency.
 The movie was distributed by the World Film Corporation in 34 cities and grossed over $135,000.
 The footage was shot by military cameramen of the U.S. Signal Corps.